-Our management team is led by Rich Lawson, Chairman of the Board of Directors, David Chung, Chief Executive Officer and Director Nominee, Lindsay Sharma, Chief Investment Officer and Director Nominee, and Lance Taylor, Chief Financial Officer.
+Our management team is led by Rich Lawson, Chairman of the Board of Directors, David Chung, Chief Executive Officer and member of the Board of Directors, Lindsay Sharma, Chief Investment Officer and member of the Board of Directors, and Lance Taylor, Chief Financial Officer.
 They are supported by the resources of the broader HGGC and Industry Ventures platforms, providing access to leading sourcing, investment and operating professionals.
 Our company has the support of senior management across both firms, ensuring our company has the resources it needs to consummate a successful transaction and the HGGC and Industry Ventures teams are committed to a successful outcome.
 The heads of the HGGC and Industry Ventures organizations will be actively involved in supporting our efforts as members of the Board of Directors, including Rich Lawson, Chairman, Chief Executive Officer and Co-Founder of HGGC, Steve Young, President and Co-Founder of HGGC and Hans Swildens, Chief Executive Officer and Founder of Industry Ventures.
 In addition, we will benefit from the active involvement of several experienced independent directors, including nominee Steve Walske, former Chief Executive Officer of Parametric Technology Corporation.